Hello my sweet friends old and new! I am so happy to have you here this evening for our Home For Christmas home tour!

 Let’s start in the foyer, with our nativity.
 I love having this folk art nativity set in a central place; the true meaning of the season sending us off in to the world, and greeting us when we arrive back home.

-If you’d like more information on the bicycle wheel foyer table, click here.
+I’ll be sharing the DIY on the “Behold” sign this week on RoadKill Rescue, and if you’d like more information on the bicycle wheel foyer table, click here.

 I added a printable to the canvas, and love the little sparkle that the scrap wood and spoon sconces add to the scene.